 The right solution will manage vehicles efficiently and schedule deliveries according to the best-suited vehicle and its availability.
 Not all orders for delivery are the same; some may have special requirements.
 For example, some deliveries may require larger space (e.g. appliances or furniture), while other packages are temperature sensitive, requiring heating or refrigeration (food, certain medical supplies, etc.).

 Beyond temperature and space requirements, the consignee's space for unloading is yet another factor to consider when assigning vehicles.
-Some end customers may not have sufficient space for a larger truck, making it necessary for the business to assign a smaller vehicle to reduce unloading time.
+Some end customers may not have sufficient space for a larger truck.
+In these cases, it's necessary for the business to assign a smaller vehicle to reduce unloading time.

-Businesses should keep in mind that a great solution not only manages the drivers, but optimizes vehicle assignments as well.
+Businesses should keep in mind that a great solution not only enhances driver performance, but optimizes vehicle assignments as well.

 Cost Considerations